tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 **File:** [diversification.ipynb](Activities/02-Stu_Correlation/Solved/diversification.ipynb)

 Open the solution file, [diversification.ipynb](Activities/02-Stu_Correlation/Solved/diversification.ipynb), and explain the following:

+* Diversification of stock portfolios is an important strategy in the realm of investing as total capital is proportioned among several stocks, thereby minimizing risk by preventing the "all eggs in one basket" dilemma.
+Therefore, it is necessary to not only analyze the average return and risk of the portfolio overall, but also the correlation between stocks as well (how much one stock price changes with or against another).

 * The `corr` function compares values from each column-to-column pair.
 Therefore, make sure that the DataFrame is properly formatted on a column-by-column basis for analysis.